jjhiew/sdspmusic.com/README.md

-This is a simple website for the Swim Dads band.
+This is a simple website for the SDSP Band website.

 Hosted via Github Pages.